Have an Online-Only Bank Account? This Hack Lets You Deposit Cash for Free

 Open a free Capital One 360 Checking account

-First, some context: I have a SoFi Checking and Savings account, which I love, because it earns up to 4.60% on my savings and 0.50% on my checking (I also earned a sweet $300 bank bonus after opening the account).
-While I also have a high-yield savings account for emergency cash, this SoFi account lets me earn interest generously on money I'm about to spend.
+First, some context: I have a SoFi Checking and Savings account (member FDIC), which I love, because it earns an annual percentage yield of up to 3.80% on my savings and 0.50% on my checking (I also earned a sweet $300 bank bonus after opening the account¹).
+While I also have a high-yield savings account for emergency cash, this SoFi® account lets me earn interest generously on money I'm about to spend.

 The only problem: It charges a $4.95 fee for cash deposits at in-network ATMs.
 Since my wife gets paid in cash for her side hustle, this has become a problem for us.